MSW-type compactifications of 6d $(1,0)$ SCFTs on 4-manifolds: Compactification on non-compact 4-manifolds and gluing

 The compactification on non-compact 4-manifolds in general leads to a coupled 3d-2d system.
 Although we can study the 2d theory $T[M_4]$ and 3d theory $T[M_3]$ individually, how to couple them together into a consistent system is complicated.
 The known examples include 6d abelian theories and a few others.
 In this section, we will study the gluing of the non-compact 4-manifolds along their common boundaries.
 Two non-compact 4-manifolds can be glued together in such a way that a new coupled 3d-2d system arises which defines a fusion at the level of the 2d SCFTs.
 Similarly, two non-compact 4-manifolds with the same 3-manifold boundary $M_3$ of opposite orientation can be glued to a compact manifold, and the coupled 2d-3d systems fuse together to a pure 2d SCFT.
 This procedure is shown schematically in Figure \ref{fig:compactgluing}.
 We will study how this gluing of theories works at least at the level of the chiral algebra using anomaly polynomials.

 The general principle is that the total anomaly polynomial of the theories before and after the gluing should be the same.
-The anomaly polynomial or central charges for the non-compact spaces are usually computed equivariantly with parameters $\epsilon_{1,2}$ in their expression, while for compact spaces, the computation of the anomaly polynomials are straightforward and the results are independent of these parameters.
+The anomaly polynomial or central charges for the non-compact spaces are usually computed equivariantly with parameters $\epsilon_{1,2}$ in their expression, while for compact spaces, the computation of the anomaly polynomials are straightforward and the results are independent of these parameters \footnote{Note that introducing equivariant parameters regularize the geometry and the boundaries do not directly contribute to dimensional reduction of the anomaly polynomial.
+The central charge and anomaly polynomials are still given by the ones for compact 4-manifolds with $\chi$ and $\sigma$ replaced by their equivariant version. }.
 Thus, if we are doing the gluing properly, the glued anomaly polynomial should be independent of $\epsilon_{1,2}$ and equal to the anomaly polynomial of the corresponding compact one.
 We will see more of these in examples below.

 The gluing rule for toric 4-manifolds $M_4$ has been studied in \cite{Fucito:2006kn,Griguolo:2006kp,Dijkgraaf:2007fe, Cirafici:2009ga,Gasparim:2009sns,Bonelli:2011jx, Bonelli:2011kv,Ito:2011mw,Alfimov:2011ju,Bonelli:2012ny,Bruzzo:2009uc,Bruzzo:2013daa,Bruzzo:2014jza,Bawane:2014uka,Bershtein:2015xfa, Bershtein:2016mxz, Feigin:2018bkf}.
 The idea is that toric 4-manifolds have a $U(1)^2$ torus action, which descends to the $U(1)^2$ action on local $\bC^2$ patches.
 If we treat $M_4$ as a gluing of its local patches, then from the toric data, one can identify the relations between equivariant parameters $\epsilon_{1,2}$ on each patch such that they glue to $M_4$.
 We summarize this procedure in Appendex \ref{app:B1}.
 With this gluing rule in hand, one can for example compute the instanton partition functions $Z$ of 4D gauge theories on both non-compact \cite{Fucito:2006kn,Griguolo:2006kp,Dijkgraaf:2007fe, Cirafici:2009ga,Gasparim:2009sns,Bonelli:2011jx, Bonelli:2011kv,Ito:2011mw,Alfimov:2011ju,Bonelli:2012ny,Bruzzo:2009uc,Bruzzo:2013daa,Bruzzo:2014jza,Bawane:2014uka,Bershtein:2015xfa, Bershtein:2016mxz} and compact space \cite{Bawane:2014uka,Bershtein:2015xfa, Bershtein:2016mxz} by first evaluating $Z$ on each patch $\bC^2$ and then glue the results together using the gluing rule for $M_4$.